Velfi/digital-garden/src/posts/programming/reaction-diffusion.md

 ---
-title: 'Gray Scott Reaction Diffusion Simulation'
+title: Gray Scott Reaction Diffusion Simulation
-description: 'A Rust implementation of a reaction diffusion simulation.'
+description: A Rust implementation of a reaction diffusion simulation.
-keywords: 'reaction diffusion, rust, programming'
+keywords: reaction diffusion, rust, programming
 ---

 The source code is available on [GitHub].